Through the tireless efforts of local organizations in rural communities, we have improved the lives of people across the country.

 In May 2023, staff and board members from the Housing Assistance Council (HAC) travelled to Ruskin, Florida, to forge a plan to expand our impact and improve our work over the next three years.
 In our three-day retreat, we toured homes under construction at Bayou Pass Village, a community of about 500 homes, all built by their homeowners with investments from HAC and the support of our local partner.

 HACsters got to see firsthand the communities that our work helps build.
 Against this backdrop, we began to develop a strategic plan that is rooted in these communities.
-From improving our strategic partnerships with organizations working in historically disinvested regions to expanding our role as the “Voice of Rural America” and our commitment to diversity, equity, and inclusion, this plan puts HAC on a trajectory to make an even more profound and lasting impact.
+From improving our strategic partnerships with organizations working in historically disinvested regions to expanding our role as the “Voice of Rural America” and our commitment to rural prosperity, this plan puts HAC on a trajectory to make an even more profound and lasting impact.

 HAC is hard at work helping rural communities overcome their greatest housing challenges.
 Thank you for supporting our impact.
 We can’t wait to show you what we accomplish next.